GameCult/Aetheria-Economy/README.md

 ## License

 The majority of this repository is under the Mozilla Public License and therefore available for anyone to use.
 Note that the MPL is per-file and therefore the license only applies to files which contain the MPL header.
 If you believe a file has been created by us and is missing the header, please let us know (we do forget sometimes).

-## Contact Us

-If you want to chat, please join [our Discord server](https://discord.gg/trbteNj).
-You can also join me as I stream development daily on [Mixer](https://mixer.com/PixelBro).